David: Hello, my name is David and I'm from Kenya.

 Vitalis: Yeah, it's still being practiced in Africa.

 David: Arranged marriages is still being practiced in Africa, especially in the rural areas.
-They still practice arranged marriages, and sometimes it works out for the best but sometimes ... you know at least give someone a chance to make the decision.
+They still practice arranged marriages, and sometimes it works out for the best but sometimes ... you know at least give someone that chance to make the decision.

 Vitalis: I think so, giving somebody a chance to explore and at least find a choice of himself.
-A choice for himself is better, because it gives the women a chance to find somebody they love.
+A choice for himself is better, because it even gives the women a chance to find somebody they love.
 It doesn't reduce the women to just instruments of getting married.
 At least it gives them ...

 David: That opportunity to make their decisions, right?